neoforged/Documentation/docs/resources/server/tags.md

 }
 ```

 From here, tags are generated from the provider by creating a `TagBuilder` via `getOrCreateRawBuilder`.
 The builder contains methods to add or remove elements and tags by their `Identifier`.
-Additionally, the builder can specify the `replace` property:
+Additionally, the builder can specify the `replace` property via `setReplace`:

 ```java
 public class MyRecipeTypeTagsProvider extends TagsProvider<RecipeType<?>> {